vickyvaf/ai-creation-hackaton/README.md

-# AI Agent Swarm - Intelligent Personal Assistant
+# AI Agent - Intelligent Personal Assistant

 > A powerful multi-agent AI system built with n8n that understands Indonesian language and manages your daily tasks through email, calendar, and financial tracking.